Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 You can shrink an index to reduce its overhead when the request volume drops.
 For example, you might opt to shrink an index once it is no longer the write index.
 See the shrink index API.

 - A backup taken from a running Elasticsearch cluster.
-You can take snapshots of individual indices or of the entire cluster.
+A snapshot can include backups of an entire cluster or only data streams and indices you specify.

 - snapshot lifecycle policy